singnet/super-resolution-service/README.md

 Usage information will be updated once the user interface is tested with SNET's dAPP (+gRPC).
 For now, it can be called via terminal:

-> snet client call increase_image_resolution '{"input":"https://pbs.twimg.com/profile_images/925531519858257920/IyYLHp-u_400x400.jpg", "scale": 2}'
+> snet client call increase_image_resolution '{"input":"https://pbs.twimg.com/profile_images/925531519858257920/IyYLHp-u_400x400.jpg", "model": "proSR", "scale": 2}'

-It can also be called at http://54.203.198.53:7001 via Artur's prototype dApp.
+It can also be called at http://54.203.198.53:7001 via Artur's prototype dApp, under SNET/super-resolution.
 In this case fill the "input" field with the url or path to a local image.
-The scale field should be filled with 2, 4 or 8.
-It is registered under SNET/super-resolution.
+The "model" field should be either "proSR" or "proSRGAN" (proSR trained with adversarial loss).
+According to the authors, proSRGAN generates lower PSNR (peak signal to noise ratio) but higher details.
+The scale field should be filled with 2 ("proSR" only), 4 or 8.

 The README of the original repo follows:
 ___